alexlitel/congresstweets-automator/README.md

 * **`format-only`**: in local environment, simply sorts the dataset files tidily.

    *aliases: `format`, `ff`, `formatfiles`, `formatonly`, `fo`, `fmt`*

-* **`has-bot`**: allows for saving the list-related changes from the self-updating maintenance process to the store, which can be used for a Twitter bot that sends out messages when an account is deactivated or renamed, or reactivated.

-   *aliases: `hb`, `hasbot`, `bot`*

 * **`init-list`**: in local environment, allows for the initialization of a Twitter list, and appends the list `id_str` as a `LIST_ID` in the `.env` file for later use.
 Optionally, you can set this option to a string value to customize the name of the list, otherwise it defaults to `congress`.